-9.4 Protected States and the Write Protect Pin
+9.7 Protected States and the Write Protect (WP) Pin

-The WP pin is not linked to the memory array itself and has no direct effect on the protection status of the memory array.
-Instead, the WP pin, in conjunction with the BPL (Block Protection Locked) bit in the Status Register, is used to control the hardware locking mechanism of the device.
-For hardware locking to be active, two conditions must be met-the WP pin must be asserted and the BPL bit must be in the logical "1" state.
+The $\overline{\text{WP}}$ pin is not linked to the memory array itself and has no direct effect on the protection status of the memory array.
+Instead, the $\overline{\text{WP}}$ pin, in conjunction with the SPRL (Sector Protection Registers Locked) bit in the Status Register, is used to control the hardware locking mechanism of the device.
+For hardware locking to be active, two conditions must be met - the $\overline{\text{WP}}$ pin must be asserted and the SPRL bit must be in the logical "1" state.

-When hardware locking is active, the Block Protection (BP0) bit is locked and the BPL bit itself is also locked.
-Therefore, if the memory array is protected, it will be locked in the protected state, and if the memory array is unprotected, it will be locked in the unprotected state.
-These states cannot be changed as long as hardware locking is active, so the Write Status Register command will be ignored.
-In order to modify the protection status of the memory array, the WP pin must first be deasserted, and the BPL bit in the Status Register must be reset back to the logical "0" state using the Write Status Register command.
+When hardware locking is active, the Sector Protection Registers are locked and the SPRL bit itself is also locked.
+Therefore, sectors that are protected will be locked in the protected state, and sectors that are unprotected will be locked in the unprotected state.
+These states cannot be changed as long as hardware locking is active, so the Protect Sector, Unprotect Sector, and Write Status Register commands will be ignored.
+In order to modify the protection status of a sector, the WP pin must first be deasserted, and the SPRL bit in the Status Register must be reset back to the logical "0" state using the Write Status Register command.
+When resetting the SPRL bit back to a logical "0", it is not possible to perform a Global Protect or Global Unprotect at the same time since the Sector Protection Registers remain soft-locked until after the Write Status Register command has been executed.

-If the WP pin is permanently connected to GND, then once the BPL bit is set to a logical "1", the only way to reset the bit back to the logical "0" state is to power-cycle the device.
+If the $\overline{\text{WP}}$ pin is permanently connected to GND, then once the SPRL bit is set to a logical "1", the only way to reset the bit back to the logical "0" state is to power-cycle or reset the device.
 This allows a system to power-up with all sectors software protected but not hardware locked.
-Therefore, sectors can be unprotected and protected as needed and then hardware locked at a later time by simply setting the BPL bit in the Status Register.
+Therefore, sectors can be unprotected and protected as needed and then hardware locked at a later time by simply setting the SPRL bit in the Status Register.